fvidalf/ipre-debate-agentes-front/API_DOCUMENTATION.md

 - **Frontend Handling**: The frontend should treat `documents_tool` and `notes_tool` as two separate tools, just like the web search tools.
 Each can be enabled/disabled and positioned independently.
 - **Tool Integration**: Agents can use recall tools to retrieve citeable, reliable information from their own debate history or uploaded documents, with no summarization step.
 - **Canvas Positioning**: Each recall tool can have an optional `canvas_position` field for UI layout.

+**Fact-Check Tools (Meta-Tools):**
+The fact-check tool is a meta-tool that uses web search and/or recall tools to verify claims made during debates:
+- **fact_check_tool**: Analyzes claims and generates verification queries, then uses available tools (web search, recall) to gather supporting/contradicting evidence
+- **Architecture**: Composition-based design - receives references to web search and recall tools as callable functions, treating them as black boxes
+- **Three-Phase Tool Creation**: Base tools (web search, recall) are created first, then fact-check tools are instantiated with references to those base tools, finally all tools are assembled into agents
+- **Server-Side Configuration**: Precision, confidence thresholds, and evidence limits are configured server-side with sensible defaults (similar to recall tool chunking and similarity thresholds)
+- **User Configuration**: Users only control enabled/disabled state and canvas positioning - no need to micro-manage verification parameters
+- **Tool Requirements**: Requires at least one of web search or recall tools to be enabled for the same agent
+- **Frontend Handling**: Should be treated as a separate tool with its own enable/disable toggle and canvas positioning
+- **Canvas Positioning**: Can have an optional `canvas_position` field for UI layout

+**Contrast Tools (Standalone Base Tools):**
+The contrast tool generates opposing viewpoints and strengthens arguments through structured analysis:
+- **contrast_tool**: Autonomous tool that performs a 4-phase analysis: (1) inverts agent persona, (2) generates structured opposing argument, (3) extracts specific critiques, (4) produces strengthened version of original argument
+- **Architecture**: Standalone tool using pure reasoning/generation - no dependency on web search or recall tools
+- **Tool Placement**: Created in Phase 1 alongside web search and recall (base tools), not Phase 2 (meta-tools)
+- **Output Format**: Structured text with sections for opposing viewpoint, key critiques, strengthened argument, and improvements made
+- **Server-Side Configuration**: Strengthening is always enabled (it's the core value proposition) - users don't configure internal parameters
+- **User Configuration**: Users only control enabled/disabled state and canvas positioning
+- **Use Cases**: Self-critique, argument improvement, identifying weaknesses before opponents do, steelmanning positions
+- **Frontend Handling**: Should be treated as a standalone tool with its own enable/disable toggle and canvas positioning
+- **Canvas Positioning**: Can have an optional `canvas_position` field for UI layout

+**Synthesis Tools (Standalone Base Tools):**
+The synthesis tool extracts common ground and generates bridging insights between arguments:
+- **synthesis_tool**: Autonomous tool that performs a 5-phase analysis: (1) decomposes both arguments into components, (2) extracts common ground between positions, (3) identifies true divergence points, (4) generates novel synthesis angle, (5) creates bridging statement
+- **Architecture**: Standalone tool using pure reasoning/analysis - no dependency on web search or recall tools
+- **Tool Placement**: Created in Phase 1 alongside web search and recall (base tools), not Phase 2 (meta-tools)
+- **Input Format**: Requires two arguments (argument_a, argument_b) with optional focus parameter
+- **Output Format**: Structured text with common ground points, divergence points, new synthesis angle, and bridging statement
+- **Server-Side Configuration**: All analysis phases are enabled - users don't configure internal parameters
+- **User Configuration**: Users only control enabled/disabled state and canvas positioning
+- **Use Cases**: Finding compromise, bridging positions, identifying shared values, generating new perspectives
+- **Frontend Handling**: Should be treated as a standalone tool with its own enable/disable toggle and canvas positioning
+- **Canvas Positioning**: Can have an optional `canvas_position` field for UI layout

 **Document Assignment Workflow:**
 To give agents access to specific documents from the user's library: